Updated June 17, 2026

 The Myth: "If I write a super detailed Shokumu Keirekisho, I don't need to submit a Rirekisho (or vice versa)."

-This is a trap that many international applicants fall into.
-In the Japanese corporate world, these two documents are a mandatory package deal.
-They do not replace each other because they serve completely different audiences within the hiring company.
+In Western hiring, you just send one killer resume and you are good to go.
+But the Japanese corporate world works on a completely different logic.
+These two documents are a mandatory package deal.
+They do not replace each other because they are written for two entirely different audiences inside the hiring company.

 What it usually contains:

-• Employment History: A basic timeline of when you entered and left previous companies, without any paragraphs describing your daily tasks.
+- Employment History: A basic timeline of when you entered and left previous companies, without any descriptive paragraphs.

 What it usually contains: